Driver Safety Course

 - You have not completed a Driving Safety Course for ticket dismissal in the previous 12 months (calculated from date of previous completion date to the violation date of your current citation).

-- You have a valid Texas driver’s license or permit.
+- You have a valid Texas driver’s license.

 - You have valid proof of insurance (printed) showing you as a covered driver.